Hiba-Malkan/student-council/README.md

 ## Support

 Comprehensive documentation lives in the `docs/` folder and should be reviewed carefully before requesting assistance.
 Most setup, usage, and troubleshooting issues are resolved at this step.
-If followed properly, you will not need to escalate 99% of the time (¬_¬).
+If followed properly, you will not need to escalate most of the time.

 For bug reports, open an issue on GitHub.
 For questions, emergencies, or other inquiries, email hiba.malkan@gmail.com.
 Support is provided on a selective, best-effort basis.
 Clear, detailed, and well-prepared requests receive priority.
-Extra effort or creative persuasion is always appreciated <3.

 Requests that skip steps or ignore the documentation may not receive a response.

-## Status

-The backend is production ready, the frontend is production ready, the database uses PostgreSQL with 43 tables, the API has 20+ tested endpoints, documentation is complete, security is hardened, and performance is optimized.

 ## Quick Links